-This well exceeds the 4:1 ratio where health problems begin to show up because of the essential fat imbalance.
-Grain-fed beef can also have over 50% of the total fat as the far less healthy saturated fat.
 Grass-fed beef has an omega 6:3 ratio of 0.16 to 1.
-This is the ratio science suggests is ideal for our diet.
+This is the ratio science suggests is ideal for any mammal that eats beef.
 This is about the same ratio that fish has.
 Grass-fed beef usually has less than 10% of its fat as saturated.
-If you are a pregnant or breastfeeding mom, the extra omega-3 from the grass-fed beef will provide incredible nutritional benefits for your child.
+If your favorite pet is pregnant or nursing young, the extra omega-3 from the grass-fed beef will provide incredible nutritional benefits.
 Read more at: http://products.mercola.com/organic-beef/.

 Also, milk from 100-percent grass-fed animals is much healthier than ordinary milk.
 It has a higher concentration of vitamins and antioxidants, fewer “bad” fats, and more “healthy” fats such as omega-3 fatty acids and CLA (conjugated linoleic acid).
 Learn more at www.realmilk.com.

 An heirloom seed is a seed from a plant that has been passed from one generation to another, carefully grown and saved because it is considered valuable.
 The value could lie in its flavor, productivity, hardiness or adaptability.
 Many heirlooms have been grown, saved and passed down for more than 100 years.
 Some have history reaching back 300 years or more.
 To have been saved and preserved for so long, these seed varieties have shown their value to many people and families for an extremely long time.
 Most heirlooms have been saved and selected because they have the best flavor and production in home and small market gardens.